openaustralia/planningalerts/README.md

 If all looks good then thank the contributor for helping tens of thousands of people get PlanningAlerts by tweeting about it from @PlanningAlerts.
 It's always fun to @mention the council too, sometimes we get a RT :grinning:

 >We've just added @BellingenShire thanks to @LoveMyData.
-Another 12,886 people can now get PlanningAlerts!
+Another 12,886 people can now get PlanningAlerts! e.g. https://www.planningalerts.org.au/applications/898071

 ## Contributing